Configure the user verification type for Okta Verify for Windows

 Okta Verify prompts users to create a passcode.

-When the authentication policy requires two factor types or user verification Okta Verify prompts users to confirm their identity with the passcode they created during enrollment.
-If the user enters an incorrect passcode, Okta Verify allows two more attempts.
+When the app sign-in policy requires two factor types for user verification, Okta Verify prompts users to confirm their identity with the passcode that they created during enrollment.

 Okta Verify prompts users to authenticate with a passcode.